 Furthermore, deadlines prevent you from taking on too much work and not completing a project.
 What happens when you don’t meet a deadline?
 You don’t get paid.

 Download our free project-deliverables timeline to get your deadlines on paper.

 How Do You Expect to Be Paid?

 Another important aspect of a contract is determining exactly how you’ll get paid.
-Will it be by check, credit card, direct deposit or through an online payment gateway like PayPal?
+Will it be by check, credit card, direct deposit or through an online payment gateway like QuickBooks or PayPal?
 Additionally, you’ll need to establish a payment schedule, such as on the first of the month or with biweekly installments.

 When both parties are aware of how and when a payment is expected, it prevents a delay in payment.
 Furthermore, it allows all billing information to be in order from the onset, and this can be used to set up recurring billing in accounting software, which will save you time and ensure your invoices are sent when needed.

 Professional invoices are the first step to getting paid.
 Use our free custom invoice template to create and send yours today.

 Will Upfront Payments Be Accepted?

 Many service providers prefer some sort of payment upfront.
 For example, it’s common to request 50% upfront and 50% after the project is completed.
 This helps minimize your accounts receivable and keeps the cash flowing while you’re working on a project; remember, you still have bills to pay.